Cooking hash and kief opens up a whole new world of recipes that can be converted to cannabis cooking.

 A lot of these recipes contain far less fat than ones that depend on butter or oil to carry the medication, an important consideration for those trying to curb calories or limit fats.
 Of course cannabis metabolizes better with some fat, but when you cook with hash and kief, you eliminate the need to add extra oil or butter to achieve a proper dose.

-When cooking for my own use, as opposed to developing recipes for others, I almost always use concentrates.
-I find that their slightly nutty flavor naturally blends in better with more foods than the herbal undertones contained in marijuana infused butter and oil.
+When cooking for my own use, as opposed to developing recipes for others, I almost always use decarboxylated dry ice kief.
+I find that its milder flavor flavor naturally blends in better with more foods than the herbal undertones contained in marijuana infused butter and oil.

 Before we go further, let's define the terms so everyone is on the same page:

 - Kief is a powdery substance composed of the resinous glands or trichomes on the marijuana plant.
 The powder can range from somewhat sticky to gummy depending on the plant and strain.